kevinnowland/kevinnowland.github.io/index.md

 ## Further behind the curtain

-If you really want to know how this works technically or why I'm makig some of the choices that I am, read this section.
+If you really want to know how this works technically or why I'm making some of the choices that I am, read this section.